Khloe Kardashian Flaunts Major Cleavage In Plunging Bedazzled Bra On Instagram

 Khloe wowed her fans by putting on a seriously busty display in a sexy shimmery bra that left very little to the imagination.
 The plunging nature of the bedazzled garment flaunted an ample amount of cleavage, while also giving a glimpse of her flat midriff that she’s attained after a dedicated diet and fitness regimen.

-The Keeping Up With The Kardashians star’s platinum blonde tresses cascaded over her shoulders in loose waves, while a few strands fell on her chest to draw even more attention to her voluptuous assets.
-She also sported an incredibly glamorous makeup look that consisted of a glossy lip and sparkly silver eye shadow that perfectly matched her skimpy bra.
+The Keeping Up With the Kardashians star’s platinum blonde tresses cascaded over her shoulders in loose waves, while a few strands fell on her chest to draw even more attention to her voluptuous assets.
+She also sported an incredibly glamorous makeup look that consisted of a glossy lip and sparkly silver eyeshadow that perfectly matched her skimpy bra.

 Fans of the beauty went into a frenzy over the most recent addition to her Instagram page.
 After just 35 minutes of going live to the platform, Khloe’s followers have awarded the snap over 250,000 likes.
 Hundreds flocked to the comments section as well to shower the babe in compliments for her jaw-dropping display.